 - The hotel or promoter engaged in negligent hiring, retention or supervision of an employee; or

 - The hotel or promoter engaged in a discriminatory practice under federal or Nevada law.

-Our Las Vegas personal injury and accident lawyers offer free consultations to help you determine who might be liable for your pool party injuries.
+Our Las Vegas personal injury and accident lawyers offer consultations to help you determine who might be liable for your pool party injuries.